 So often, conversations regarding healthy eating go straight to health matters below the neck - things like weight management, heart health, managing cholesterol and diabetes.
 But some doctors believe that we should be focused on feeding what’s above the neck – our brains.
 Dr. Drew Ramsey calls himself a nutritional psychiatrist.
 He’s an avid researcher of the connection between food, brain function, and mental health at Columbia University – and, he’s a farmer.
 Contributor Shauna Sever spoke to Dr. Ramsey about his work and how we can work more brain-boosting foods into our diet.

-In honor of Mental Health Awareness Month, this story is part of a larger collaborative partnership with our colleagues at Call To Mind, an initiative from American Public Media to foster new conversations about mental health.
-Be sure to listen for our next new episode coming to your podcast queue on May 17, 2019, where we'll spend the hour exploring issues around food and mental health.
+This story is part of a larger collaborative partnership with our colleagues at Call To Mind, an initiative from American Public Media to foster new conversations about mental health, for Mental Health Awareness Month.
+Listen to our full episode Food & Mental Health, in which we spend the entire hour exploring issues around food and mental health.
 The show features a conversation with Chef David McMillan about substance use disorder and recovery in the restaurant world.
 Activist Virgie Tovar talks to us about fat discrimination, shame and body image.
-And, we’ll hear from playwright and screenwriter Stephanie Covington Armstrong about her very personal experience with an eating disorder.
+And, we hear from playwright and screenwriter Stephanie Covington Armstrong about her very personal experience with an eating disorder.